JohanLi1990/buildWithJdk25/Day5.md

 ---

 Perfect.
 Here’s a **clean, paste-ready “Definition of Done” card for Day 5** — concise, OMS-realistic, and aligned with everything you discovered at UBS.

+Yep — since **Minimal-C collapses old Session 3+4 into one “scheduler + worker + ordering proof” build**, we should rewrite Sessions 3–7 so each session produces a clean, testable milestone *and* we insert an explicit **optimization / hygiene** step (but only after we have counters showing it matters).

+Here’s an updated plan you can paste into your notebook.

 ---